 Local Newspaper Holdings – Back issues for obituaries, dates, business & organization histories, events, etc. Please let us know if this information is incorrect or you have copies that might fill in our missing holdings.
 Disclaimer: Microfilmed reels done in the 1980’s newspaper microfilming project are available as listed, there are many missing issues.
 Also the many name changes confuse things.
 There are no indexes of these papers.
 It is possible to use the Stanwood Story to get a date range to search through issues.

-Stillaguamish Valley News, 1902: one existing issue available at SAHS
+1902: One existing issue in archives at SAHS

 Stanwood News, 1920 – 1930 Microfilm (1923-1978) at UW, WSL, SVGS; scattered issues at SAHS and SCNEWs and Sno-Isle Libraries Marysville Branch where there is a digital microfilm reader that can save images from the microfilm on to a USB or other storage device.